elliotperviz/cmms/md/argon/README.md

 <summary>Click for the answer</summary>
 Strong coupling between the thermostat and the system can create artificial correlations; when the thermostat is removed, these can manifest as sudden temperature fluctuations.

-A weaker coulping avoids overconstraining the system, allowing it to relax more naturally.
-In more rigorous protocols, one would gruadually reduce the thermostat coupling before fully removing it, optimally preparing the system for an NVE run at the target temperature.
+A weaker coupling avoids overconstraining the system, allowing it to relax more naturally.
+In more rigorous protocols, one would gradually reduce the thermostat coupling before fully removing it, optimally preparing the system for an NVE run at the target temperature.
 </details>

 Now run LAMMPS: